Nurse Licensure Compact

 There are currently 29 nurse compact states in the NLC.
 In addition, there are a several pending compact nursing states, including New York, Illinois, Massachusetts and New Jersey.

 There is no Nurse Licensure Compact application.
-If you are eligible, simply use the state board of nursing application for licensure by exam or via endorsement.
+If you are eligible for a compact license for nursing, simply use the state board of nursing application for licensure by exam or via endorsement.

 According to the National Council of State Boards of Nursing, nurses are eligible to obtain a compact nursing license if they meet the following requirements: